SummerTree/oneLine/README.md

 Content

-This is an example of how to visualize curve-like equations interactively with iOS environment.
-Why?
-More playing.
-Exploring the possibility of applications being “something else”, rather than always there ready to serve US?
-Maybe the relationship with me and my app is just as casual as a train ride.

-oneLine in space is a mathematical based drawing simulation that meant to be shared with the creative coding community and beyond.
-The concept of drawing with numbers and code was established since the creation of open source language Processing.
+It is easy to visualize mathematics with Processing language, however it seems complicated to draw a simple curve with a set of equations and parameters with objective C. Like how in super developed human landscapes, finding a normal natural healthy pot of potatoes can be quite a workout!

      Processing is a programming language, development environment, and online community.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.

-oneLine in space app is an example to migrate "drawing with code" into the platform of iOS environment.
-It invites designers/artists who work with processing language to try iOS platform.
-Also, it shows the possibility of visual artists making apps.
+oneLine app visualizes curve-like equations interactively in iOS environment.
+It is a mathematical based drawing simulation that shares with the creative coding community and beyond.
+The concept of drawing with numbers and code was established since the creation of open source language Processing.
+It migrates "drawing with code" to iOS platform.
+It invites designers/artists who work with processing language to try iOS development.
+It shows the possibility of visual artists making apps.

 same drawing models as in Processing.org <a>http://guangless.com/web/testing_JS2.html </a> pressed the key for connected lines.

-It is easy to visualize mathematics with Processing language, however it seems complicated to draw a simple curve with a set of equations and parameters with objective C. Like how in super developed human landscapes, finding a normal natural healthy pot of potatoes can be quite a workout!

 Code